danielhusar/gulp-local-screenshots/readme.md

 If plugin should start local web server (otherwise you should start your web server by yourself, or specify host option for some remote server)

+#### zoom

+Type: `Number`
+Default: '1'

+Zoom level to set the phantom.js browser viewport.
+Can be used to take 2x, 3x, etc. screen shots.
+Widths, heights and output file name remain as specified, but the resulting image will be * 'zoom' pixels.
+E.g. specify 320 width, zoom level 2: output file will be 320px of page content, but at twice the resolution (640px wide).

 ## Demo